vitaly-khan/voting/README.md

 Each restaurant provides new menu each day.

 As a result, provide a link to github repository.
-It should contain the code, README.md with API documentation and couple curl commands to test it.
+It should contain the code, README.md with API documentation and curl commands to get data for voting and vote.
 * * *
 ## REST API for Restaurants